siddharthtelang/Beginner_tutorial/README.md

 # Contents
 - include/ - header files
 - src/ - source file as per Modern C++ format
-- results/ - cpplint and cppcheck outputs
+- results/ - cpplint, cppcheck and rqt_console output

+# Parameters
+- publisher_rate: default = 10

+# Service
+- modify_Message: Modifies the message from the publisher and returns the new message

 ### Steps to run:
 ```